Oscar Niemeyer: Design of Brasília

 Juscelino Kubitschek visited Niemeyer at the Canoas House in September 1956, soon after he assumed the Brazilian presidency.
 While driving back to the city, the politician spoke to the architect about his most audacious scheme: "I am going to build a new capital for this country and I want you to help me [...]
 Oscar, this time we are going to build the capital of Brazil."

 Niemeyer organized a competition for the lay-out of Brasília, the new capital, and the winner was the project of his old master and great friend, Lúcio Costa.
 Niemeyer would design the buildings, Lúcio the layout of the city.

 In the space of a few months, Niemeyer designed residential, commercial and government buildings.
 Among them were the residence of the President (Palácio da Alvorada), the chamber of deputies, the National Congress of Brazil, the Cathedral of Brasília (a hyperboloid structure), diverse ministries.
 Viewed from above, the city can be seen to have elements that repeat themselves in every building, achieving a formal unity.

 Behind the construction of Brasília lay a monumental campaign to construct an entire city in the barren center of the country, hundreds of kilometers from any major city.
 The brainchild of Kubitschek, Niemeyer had as aims included stimulating industry, integrating the country's distant areas, populating inhospitable regions and bringing progress to a region where only cattle ranching then existed.
-Niemeyer and Costa used it to test new concepts of city planning: streets without transit, buildings floating off the ground supported by columns and allowing the space underneath to be free and integrated with nature.
+Niemeyer and Costa used it to test new concepts of city planning: streets without traffic, buildings floating off the ground supported by columns and allowing the space underneath to be free and integrated with nature.